erikmswan/UI-Animation-Library/README.md

 #### Putting it all together

-So once everything is set up, you should wind up with markup like this in your view:
+So once everything is set up, you should wind up with markup like this after the method has done its thing:

 ```html
 <section class="set-timing" timing-delay="300" timing-increment="40">